 I teach all courses online and in person.
-If you live within 250 miles of Santa Fe, New Mexico, and can get a small group of six or more people together, you can book me to run any of these courses in person.
+If you live within 500 miles of Santa Fe, New Mexico USA and can get a small group of six or more people together, you can book me to run any of these courses in person.
 I am happy to travel further if you pay my travel expenses.
 Otherwise, you can book me to run almost any course online.

 Introduction to the Victim, Persecutor, Rescuer Dynamics

 The Victim, Persecutor and Rescuer roles are everywhere in our world.
-Often they are unhealthy coping mechanisms which interefer with internal peace, successful relationships and our capacity for authentic relating.
-Learn how to step out of these unhealthy and unsatisfying roles, and learn how to recognise when others are acting out these roles and how to skillfully deal with others peoples dysfunctional behavior.
+Often they are unhealthy coping mechanisms which interfere with internal peace, successful relationships and our capacity for authentic relating.
+Learn how to step out of these unhealthy and unsatisfying roles, and learn how to recognise when others are acting out these roles and how to skillfully deal with other peoples dysfunctional behavior.

 Every human being has four bodies.
 A physical body, a mental body, a spiritual body and an emotional body.
 Caring for your four bodies and aligning them correctly is an ancient Taoist Art.
 This training teaches you how to cultivate health and well-being, physically, emotionally, mentally and spiritually, according to the ancient Taoist teachings.

 Our emotional bodies are sadly neglected and ignored, or even worse, are judged as 'irrational' and untrustworthy.
 The truth is that emotional health and well-being is as important as physical and mental well-being.
 In fact, our emotional state directly impacts our physical health and our mental stability.
 I teach people how to develop a stable emotional body and how to appropriately acknowledge and express every feeling we experience.

 Tarot has three levels of practice.

 - As a system for learning the correct use of will.